tsedio/tsed-vitepress-theme/docs/docs/cache.md

 }
 ```

-In this case, the UseCache interceptor will ignore result that `undefined` or `null`.
+In this case, the UseCache interceptor will ignore the result that `undefined` or `null`.

 You can also provide a custom function to ignore the result: